Fdawgs/sanitize-middleware/README.md

 app.use(sanitizeMiddleware());
 ```

-You can define what the middleware should accept, their expected types, and whether they are mandatory, in the options.
-If a mandatory value is missing or a value is the wrong type, an error will be passed to next to be handled by your error handler middleware.
+With options provided, if a recieved property that is mandatory is missing, is the wrong type, or is longer than the max length, an error will be passed to `next()` to be handled by your error handler middleware.

 ```js
 const sanitizeMiddleware = require('sanitize-middleware');